 A business growth strategy starts with market insights.
 While research firms and strategic marketing consultants can bring these insights to bear on an ad-hoc basis, companies committed to growth will develop systems and processes to ensure a continuous flow of market insights into their business.
 Talk to us about taking your business to the next level.

 Perhaps the most obvious source of growth or revenue maintenance is the development of new offerings to your existing customer base.
-Staying close to emerging customer requirements is straight forward when there is good communication from sales and support teams.
-Keeping customers involved in reviewing product roadmaps and helping to prioritize features as well as confirming value and appeal are keys to the process.
+Staying close to emerging customer requirements is straight-forward when there is good communication from sales and support teams.
+Keeping customers involved in reviewing product roadmaps and helping to prioritize features (as well as confirming value and appeal) are keys to the process.

 Learning how to expand your target markets – whether by customer type or geographic location – is often the linchpin for sustained growth.
 This requires a synchronization of operational capabilities and marketing to assure the market expansion strategy is viable and can actually be implemented.
 New market knowledge is critical to success, and consists of developing insights from target customers, assessing relevance and appeal versus competitive offerings, understanding the sales process and other offering delivery requirements.
 Maintaining clarity of the strategy just across the executive team, let alone the company, can be a huge task when the expansion strategy requires the company to reposition itself.